japgolly/scalajs-react/doc/TESTING.md

 # Testing props changes

-When you want to simulate a parent component re-rendering a child component with different props, you can test the child directly using `ReactTestUtils.{modify,replace}Props`.
+When you want to simulate a parent component re-rendering a child component with different props, you can test the child directly using `LegacyReactTestUtils.{modify,replace}Props`.

 Example of code to test: